-Abstract landscape constructed by the repetition of the same gesture embroidered with 'Lunéville crochet'.
+Abstract landscape constructed by the repetition of the same gesture embroidered with 'Lunéville hook'.

 Every time the fact of embroidering backwards, blindly, the immersion in more interior fields, the concentration and the tension of the body when working with a large format are more palpable in the process.
 A work understood from the matter and the process.

 Technique._ Hand embroidery on silk organza using the point de vermicelle technique.
-Hoop embroidery, on the back, using 'Lunéville crochet' needle.
+It is embroidered on an embroidery frame, on the back, using 'Lunéville hook'.

 Support._ silk organza